AlaaKH123/Pipline-DevSecOps/README.md

     docker rmi -f netflix
     ```

-It will show an error cause you need API key
+It will show an error cause we need API key

 **Step 4: Get the API Key:**